thayton/thayton.github.io/_drafts/eygbl.md

 ```

 Since pagination is handled via a parameter we can goto the next page by simply incrementing the `pageno`
-variable.
-We need to check when we've reached the last page.
-Examine the HTML for the pagination links at
+variable that gets passed to `load_search_results`.
+We do need a way to check when we've reached the last
+page though.

-the bottom of the search results.
-One of the `div` elements contains the total number of pages for the search
+Examine the HTML for the pagination links at the bottom of the search results and you'll see that one of
+the `div` elements contains the total number of pages for the search results:
-results:

 ![pagination_html](/assets/eygbl/pagination_html.png)

-We can look for this element in BeautifulSoup and see if its value matches the number of pages we've scraped
+We can compare this element's value with the number of pages we've scraped so far, and if the two values
-so far.
-If it does, we've reached the last page:
+are equal, it means we've reached the last page:

 ```python
 d = soup.find('div', id='jPaginateNumPages')